 It is vital that managers and supervisors understand their responsibilities regarding your drug and alcohol policy.
-We ensure that managers know how to recognise the signs and symptoms of drug and/or alcohol use.
-We also explain what action they should take in accordance with your policy including;
+We help ensure that managers know how to recognise the signs and symptoms of drug and/or alcohol use.
+We also help you explain what action they could take in accordance with your policy including;

 Specimen Collection Training

 If you choose to collect your own samples rather than using one of our Collecting Officers, then comprehensive training in sample collection and chain of custody protocols is essential to ensure the robustness of your testing.